jinndi/wg-easy-breezy/README-en.md

 ## Features:

-Selecting the installation mode of wg-easy: either the usual one or through the shasowsocks proxy to another server using tun2socks
+Selecting the installation mode for wg-easy: either standard or via a Shadowsocks proxy to another server using tun2socks.

-Creating a shasowsocks server (rust port) using the `ss-easy-breezy` script and getting links to specify it in the `wg-easy-breezy` script
+Creating a Shadowsocks server (Rust implementation) using the `ss-easy-breezy` script and obtaining a link to specify in the `wg-easy-breezy` script.

-Adding and removing wg-easy containers from the script menu with all necessary settings
+Adding and removing wg-easy containers via the script menu, with all necessary settings applied automatically.

-Adding, changing, deleting a domain name (it is necessary to configure the `A` entry in the registrar panel for your server's IP)
+Adding, modifying, and deleting a domain name (requires setting an A record in your domain registrar's panel pointing to your server's IP address).

-Automatic deployment of the Caddy web server as a reverse proxy with an auto-renewing SSL certificate
+Automatic deployment of the Caddy web server as a reverse proxy with auto-renewing SSL certificate.

-Changing the password from the wg-easy web interface(s)
+Changing the password for the wg-easy web interface(s).

-Optimized network settings both on the server host and inside containers
+Optimized network settings on both the server host and within the containers.

 ## Requirements:

-1. VPS server from 1GB RAM with Linux OS Ubuntu 24.04+ or Debian 12+, IPv4 address, kernel version >=6 (2 pcs if you want to deploy a shasowsocks server on another one)
+1. A VPS server with at least 1 GB of RAM, running Linux (Ubuntu 24.04+ or Debian 12+), with an IPv4 address and a kernel version ≥ 6.
+(You’ll need two servers if you want to deploy the Shadowsocks server separately.)
-2. Operation and launch via ssh from the root user
+2. Access and execution via SSH as the root user.

 ## Installation: